FilipeMCruz/playlist-maker/README.md

 Index(Afteryear("1000"))
 ```

-Creates an index with all music, I'll assume.
+Creates an index with all music, assuming you don't have any song made before the year 1000.

 ```none
 Play((AlbumArtist("Joji") | C_Artist("Tom Misch")) & !InPlaylist("old_loved_songs"))